There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Subtle Flaws

-Marbles have traditionally been used as toys, so there may be tiny chips or cracks present.
+Marbles have traditionally been used as toys, so tiny chips or cracks may be present.

 Old antique glass marbles may have spent many years being used in marble games or rattling around in netting bags, so expect that they will have imperfections unless they went straight to a display case after being manufactured.